Dr. Matthew D Cox

 Dr. Cox then completed residency training in the Department of Otolaryngology – Head and Neck Surgery at the University of Arkansas for Medical Sciences, where he also went on to complete his fellowship training in otology and neurotology under the mentorship of Dr. John L. Dornhoffer.

-Dr. Cox is a member of the American Academy of Otolaryngology – Head and Neck Surgery (AAO-HNS) and the Politzer Society, the International Society for Otologic Surgery and Science.
-He currently sees patients in the Winter Park and Metrowest offices and holds staff privileges at Orlando Regional Medical Center, Dr. P. Phillips Hospital and the University Surgical Center.
+Dr. Cox is a fellow of the American Neurotology Society and the American Academy of Otolaryngology – Head and Neck Surgery (AAO-HNS) and a member of the Politzer Society, the International Society for Otologic Surgery and Science.
+He currently sees patients in the Winter Park and Metrowest offices and performs surgery at the University Surgical Center.

-Dr. Cox employs specialized surgical techniques, including cartilage grafting, retrograde mastoidectomy, and mastoid obliteration to ensure optimal surgical outcomes.
-He is pleased to offer the latest technology in implanted hearing devices, including all three manufacturers of cochlear implants (Cochlear Corp., Advanced Bionics, and Med-El) and two styles of bone-anchored hearing aids (Connect and Attract).
+Dr. Cox offers expertise in specialized surgical techniques, including balloon sinuplasty and Eustachian tube dilation, stapes surgery, tympanomastoid surgery and implanted heating devices.
+He is pleased to offer the latest technology in implanted hearing devices, including three manufacturers of cochlear implants (Cochlear Corp., Advanced Bionics, and Med-El).

 PUBLICATIONS